endygomez/hexagonal-architecture-node-ts/README.md

 ---

-This structure ensures a robust, maintainable, and scalable codebase, following the principles of Hexagonal Architecture.
+This structure ensures a robust, maintainable, and scalable codebase, following the